 To support our conversations on coastal management options, we have prepared this technical report:

-This work is guided by the recommended good practice as set out in the Ministry for the Environment’s Coastal Hazards and Climate Change Guidance (2017)(external link).
+This work is guided by the recommended good practice as set out in the Ministry for the Environment’s Coastal Hazards and Climate Change Guidance (2024)(external link).

-By having community conversations now, we hope to raise awareness and develop a common understanding about what we know about sea level rise and coastal hazards in Tasman and the options we have for responding.
+Through these community conversations, we hope to raise awareness and develop a common understanding about what we know about sea level rise and coastal hazards in Tasman and the options we have for responding.
 This will ensure that we’ll be better prepared for making decisions in the future.

 Some options will be ‘quick wins’ to implement, while other options such as retreat would require significant forward planning.
 It is likely that a combination of options will be required and staged over time, as part of our long-term adaptive planning for sea level rise and coastal hazards.